edgar-perez-vidal/decorations/README.md

-Pretty standard plot, don't hate it don't love it.
+Pretty standard plot...
 Lets see what we can do to improve

 ## Using the `load_plot_settings` Function